ucritair/ucritair-firmware/zephyrapp/game/README.md

 ## Assets
 The scripts `meshgen.py`, `soundgen.py`, and `spritegen.py` are used to generate asset files.
 ## Application
-`build.sh` builds the game for desktop.
+`build.sh` builds the game, including asset files.
-It also calls the asset generation scripts if asset files are not found where they are expected, but it does not rebuild the atlas.
-`embedbuild.sh` builds the game for embedded, and rebuilds the atlas in addition to running the asset generation step.
-This is clearly insane.
-An overhaul is coming soon.
+To build for embedded, pass the `--embedded` flag.
 ## Flashing
 `flash.py` polls for flash-able devices and automatically starts a flashing process for each found.
 It will give you `dfu-util` errors that nobody understands.